Pauli stabilizer formalism for topological quantum field theories and generalized statistics

 The two membrane operators take the compact form

-A subtlety arises when analyzing the fusion rules of the two loop excitations.
+A subtlety arises when analyzing the fusion rule of loops.
 For the charge loop created by $V^C_f$, the fusion group is manifestly $\mathbb{Z}_2$, since $(V^C_f)^2 = 1$ as an operator.
 The flux loop created by $V^F_f$, however, behaves differently: it obeys $(V^F_f)^4 = 1$, not $(V^F_f)^2 \neq 1$, at the operator level, suggesting at first glance a $\mathbb{Z}_4$ fusion structure.
 The actual fusion rule, however, is determined not by the operator algebra alone but by how these operators act on ground states.
 One may verify that for any two-dimensional disk $D$ in the dual lattice, the operator

 can be written as a product of stabilizers supported within $D$, up to local operators near the boundary $\partial D$, where $D^*$ denotes the Poincaré dual.
 Consequently, the doubled flux loop created by $\prod_{f\in D^*} (V^F_f)^2$ is topologically trivial—it lies in the same \emph{superselection sector} as the vacuum loop excitation~\cite{Kitaev:2005hzj}.